attempt-this-online/attempt-this-online/docs/contributing.md

-1. Create a [Docker image](https://hub.docker.com) with the toolchain for the language, and submit it to the [languages](https://github.com/attempt-this-online/languages) repository, based on our common base image `attemptthisonline/base` (which uses Arch Linux)
+1. Create a [Docker image](https://hub.docker.com) with the toolchain for the language, and submit it to the [languages](https://github.com/attempt-this-online/languages) repository, based on our common base image `registry.gitlab.pxeger.com/attempt-this-online/attempt-this-online/base` (which uses Arch Linux)
-   - in rare cases (such as for non-open-source languages), an existing Docker image that isn't based on `attemptthisonline/base` may be used
+   - in rare cases (such as for non-open-source languages), an existing Docker image that isn't based on `registry.gitlab.pxeger.com/attempt-this-online/attempt-this-online/base` may be used
-   - for languages that require other languages, base the new language on an `attemptthisonline/` image for the required language.
-For example, Jelly's interpreter is written in Python, so Jelly's image is based on `attemptthisonline/python`
+   - for languages that require other languages, base the new language on another ATO image for the required language.
+For example, Jelly's interpreter is written in Python, so Jelly's image is based on `registry.gitlab.pxeger.com/attempt-this-online/attempt-this-online/python`
    - the build process of the Docker image should follow the general pattern of:
      - declare a Docker build argument corresponding to the language's version; this can be used as an evironment variable throughout the Dockerfile thereafter.
 This allows fast updating of the Docker images